-For more than 70 years, the Donjon Recycling facility on Arthur Kill Road has been a Staten Island landmark.
+For decades, the Donjon Recycling facility on Arthur Kill Road has been a Staten Island landmark.

 As World War II drew to a close, a large number of seagoing vessels were retired from service and slated for dismantling and salvage.
-Donjon’s facility began operations to answer that need, and continues in the business of scrapping barges and other vessels to this day.
+Donjon’s facility has grown from that heritage, and continues in the business of scrapping barges and other vessels to this day.

-Needs have changed over the decades, and under General Manager James Witte, Donjon’s capabilities have grown to answer those needs.
+Needs have changed over the decades, and Donjon’s capabilities have expanded to answer those needs.
 The Staten Island facility now offers full-service ferrous and non-ferrous scrap metal capabilities.

 In 2007, Donjon Recycling also expanded to a second location in Dover, New Jersey, taking over the former Conca & Maviglia (C&M) Metals facility.
 In Dover as in Staten Island, Donjon offers both full-service scrap metal recycling for both homeowners and businesses.